JonasLidman/DQN-for-Bachelor-Thesis-EECS-KTH-2022/README.md

-# DQN for Bachelor Thesis EECS KTH 2022//
+# DQN for Bachelor Thesis EECS KTH 2022

+We have applied DQN to CartPole and Breakout